 The mission does not stop just because there is a casualty.
 Most battlefield casualty scenarios involve making medical and tactical decisions rapidly.
-In the combat environment, there is no "time-out" when casualties occur.
+In the combat environment, there is no "time-out" when TCCC CLS SPEAKER NOTES #TCCC-CLS-01-02 29 APR 25 casualties occur.
 Good medicine can sometimes be bad tactics; doing the RIGHT thing at the WRONG time can get you and your teammates killed or cause the mission to fail.

 Order of initial actions will be dictated by the tactical situation.
 Little time is available to provide casualty care while under effective enemy fire.
-Suppressing hostile fire and gaining fire superiority should be the priorities to minimize the risk of injury to other personnel and minimize additional injury to the casualty while completing the mission.
+Suppressing hostile fire and gaining fire superiority should be the priority to minimize the risk of injury to other personnel and minimize additional injury to the casualty while completing the mission.
 Personnel may need to assist in returning fire instead of stopping to care for casualties (this includes the casualty if still able to fight).
-Wounded service members who are exposed to enemy fire should be directed to continue to return fire, move as quickly as possible to any nearby cover, and perform self-aid, if able.
+Wounded Service members who are exposed to enemy fire should be directed to continue to return fire, move as quickly as possible to any nearby cover, and perform self-aid, if able.

 Remember: Do not become a casualty!
 Assess the situation and the risk.
 Suppress enemy fire and gain fire superiority first.
-Communicate with the casualty (return fire, move to cover, selfaid), and develop a plan before moving to care for a casualty under fire.
+Communicate with the casualty (return fire, move to cover, self-aid), and develop a plan before moving to care for a casualty under fire.

-SLIDE 16 - PHASE 1: CARE UNDER FIRE CONT.
+SLIDE 17 - PHASE 1: CARE UNDER FIRE CONT.
 (EARLY CONTROL OF SEVERE HEMORRHAGE IN CARE UNDER FIRE IS CRITICAL)

 In CUF, your #1 priority is to recognize and stop massive bleeding and get yourself and the casualty to cover and out of hostile fire.
-Massive bleeding may be pulsing or steady bleeding from a wound or traumatic amputation of an extremity.
+Massive bleeding can be identified by a pulsing or steady bleeding from a wound or traumatic amputation of an extremity.

 Apply a tourniquet without delay if indicated.
 Injury to a major vein or artery can result in shock or death from blood loss in minutes.
 Extremity (arm or leg) hemorrhage is a leading cause of preventable combat death.
-Using tourniquets to stop the bleeding is essential to the survival of casualties with these types of injures.
+Using tourniquet(s) to stop the bleeding is essential to the survival of casualties with these types of injures.